Jungle Lord

-Jungle Lord is a 1981 pinball machine designed by Barry Oursler and produced by Williams Pinball.
-It features a Tarzan influenced theme, a multi-level playfield and a magnetic ball saver ("Magna Save").
-Williams had introduced Magna Save in the Black Knight pinball game in 1980; Jungle Lord was one of four further Magna Save games produced in 1981, along with Pharaoh, Solar Fire and Grand Lizard.
-One difference from the Black Knight design was that Jungle Lord incorporated a "self-contained mini bagatelle style 'chamber' playfield, found on the top left-hand corner."
+Jungle Lord is a 1981 pinball machine designed by Barry Oursler and produced by Williams pinball.
+It features a Tarzan influenced theme, a two-level playfield and a magnetic ball saver ("Magna Save").

-Jungle Lord also included an innovative scoring feature called Double Trouble, a drop target feature that engages when the player hits five special targets.

-Description
+Design and layout

-Jungle Lord was the second of the four two-level System 7 games that Williams produced, the others being Black Knight, Pharaoh and Solar Fire.
+Jungle Lord is the second of the four two-level System 7 games that Williams produced in 1980/1, the others being Black Knight, Pharaoh and Solar Fire.

+The design of the upper playfield is similar to Black Knight, but incorporates a "self-contained mini bagatelle style 'chamber' playfield, found on the top left-hand corner", with four lanes that spell L-O-R-D. The lower playfield includes a bank of three drop-targets and two bulls-eye targets.
+The upper and lower playfields each have two flippers.

 The early production of the game had a red cabinet, and around 100 units were made.
 The later ones had a blue cabinet and the tiger artwork was slightly changed.

+Gameplay

+The game is controlled with two buttons on each side of the cabinet, one on each side for the flippers, and the other to control the magna-save.

+A primary feature is a timed multiball which starts after the player completes the L-O-R-D lanes.

+The game includes an innovative scoring feature called "Double Trouble", a drop target feature that engages when the player hits the five drop-targets on the upper playfield.

+Unlike on the predecessor Black Knight, the magna-save is activated by the player for up to 5 time units earned from hitting various targets, rather than for a fixed period of time.

 Reception

-In a review for Play Meter, Roger Sharpe rated the game at 2.75/4.
+In a review for Play Meter, Roger Sharpe rated the game at 2.75/4, finding the graphics to be bold and colorful, and the game to be a difficult but satisfying experience.